rpivo/frameworkless/README.md

 # frameworkless

 A collection of opinionated resources to build web apps without a framework.
+These resources assume these APIs & tools will be used:

+- ES Modules.
+- Node LTS v14 or later.

 ## Development